-The Board of Directors determined that Louis Roquet had an adequately high level of financial sophistication to meet the NYSE MKT listing standards that he be financially sophisticated even though he could not technically meet the requirements to be designated an "audit committee financial expert" as such term is defined by the SEC.
-Therefore, rather than amend the audit committee's charter to remove the requirement that at least one member of the audit committee be designated as an "audit committee financial expert," the Board of Directors decided to waive that requirement for the present time.
+The Board of Directors determined that Frank Di Tomaso, an independent director, meets the requirements to be designated an "audit committee financial expert" as such term is defined by the SEC.
 See "Item 6.
 Directors, Senior Management and Employees-Board Practices."